 A biopic that is more facade than fact, The Two Popes nevertheless is a fascinating exploration into the power dynamics within the Catholic Church, and the men bequest by God to represent it.
 The performances are fantastic, especially by Pryce who, on top of bearing a strong resemblance to Bergoglio, expertly portrays the voice, cadence, body language, and internal moral struggle of perhaps the most recognisable man in the world.

 Directed by acclaimed independent filmmakers Joshua and Benjamin Safdie, Uncut Gems stars Adam Sandler as a jeweller whose gambling addiction places him deep in debt with the mafia.
 A big bet on a high-stakes NBA game could be his only lifeline.

-Featuring what many believe to be Adam Sandler’s best performance, Uncut Gems is an anxiety-inducing thriller that is relentless in its tension and reminds many of the high-wire character-driven thrillers from the ‘70s.
+Featuring what many believe to be Adam Sandler’s best performance in his storied filmography, Netflix’s Uncut Gems is an anxiety-inducing thriller that is relentless in its tension and reminds many of the high-wire character-driven thrillers from the ‘70s.
 A supporting performance by NBA legend Kevin Garnett as himself adds a surreal aspect to the gritty drama.